Did you know next to housing and transportation, food is the largest expense for most families?

 The Dinner Daily (service)

-If you’re just looking for a convenient way to find recipes to fill your menu, The Dinner Daily is a menu planning service that creates your menu based around your local store’s sales.
+If you’re just looking for a convenient way to find recipes to fill your menu, The Dinner Daily is a menu planning service that creates your menu based on your local store’s sales.

 I really like that they suggest recipes that use similar ingredients (usually the ones on sale) so you can make sure you’re actually using what you just bought.